mattva01/schooltool/README.txt

 To run all unit tests, do

-  python2.3 test.py -pv
+  python test.py -pv

 To run all functional tests, start the SchoolTool server using the test.conf configuration file (hint: make runtestserver) and then do

-  python2.3 test.py -fpv
+  python test.py -fpv

 The test runner has more options and features.
 To find out about them, do

-  python2.3 test.py -h
+  python test.py -h

 Functional tests are are not completely isolated.
 Some functional tests create named database state snapshots, while other tests reuse those snapshots